 Irina Risteska commenced with AES in 2012 and received her postgraduate in Psychology in 2013.
-She is a Registered Behavioural Technician (RBT), and is a trained facilitator for the Secret Agent Society (SAS) social skills program run by AES.
+She is a Board Certified Behavioural Analyst (BCBA), and is a trained facilitator for the Secret Agent Society (SAS) social skills program run by AES.
 She has also completed accredited St Johns First Aid training.

 Irina is trained in administering the Verbal Behaviour Milestone Assessment and Placement Program (VB-MAPP) and provides Professional Learning and Development Courses.
 These courses are designed to include specific behaviour techniques to provide strategies that are specific to each learner.

-Irina has completed her Master’s in Education, in Curriculum and Instruction (Applied Behaviour Analysis) at Arizona State University, which she studied alongside her Board Certified Behavioural Analyst (BCBA).
-She facilitates our Registered Behaviour Technician training program with our BCBA-D consultant.
+Irina has a Master’s in Education, in Curriculum and Instruction which she studied alongside her Board Certified Behavioural Analyst (BCBA).
+She facilitates and supervises our Registered Behaviour Technician (RBT) training program.
 She also works alongside the Director when evaluating and on boarding new child clients.
 Irina’s clinical role also includes overseeing the early intervention, one-to-one child programs and staff training.